 And that’s where we can help.

-In this hub you'll find lots of useful advice, and plenty of inspiration too, for achieving those big goals by taking small steps.
+In this hub you'll find lots of useful guidance, and plenty of inspiration too, for achieving those big goals by taking small steps.

-Here, we round up some of the simple actions that will help make sure we have a brighter tomorrow.
+Here, Prudential and our team of experts round up some of the simple actions that will help make sure we have a brighter tomorrow.

 10 steps to better health and finances

 - Look through bank statements to note down how much money you have coming in each month compared with how much goes out.
 Getting a clear picture of your personal budget is a vital step towards good financial planning.

 - Taking a close look at our spending is an important step to working out whether there are small changes we can make to save money.
 How much, for example, is spent on coffees, take-aways and snacks?
 By cutting back on some of the extras we can not only save cash, but also trim our waistlines as well creating a win-win situation.